Automated presence verification for factory control, assembly verification, quality inspection and guidance.

 Presence inspection is used to confirm the quantity or the presence/absence of parts or components on a target.
 There is a considerable variety of presence inspection used in machine vision.
-For example:

 Presence inspection vision solutions by IVS® are used on automated production lines for quality control.
 Due to increased factory automation, industrial vision systems and image processing technologies have been actively introduced into industrial automation over the last few years.
 Here we describe the advantages of using vision systems and machine vision for presence verification inspection, combined with the basic principle and practical applications of presence inspection using image processing.

 Remove human input and operator reliance.
 Check components, parts and sub-assemblies using fully automated quality control vision inspection.